-This page contains links to further information both national and local on the COVID-19 coronavirus pandemic.
+This page will be updated every Monday and contains links for both local and national guidance on the COVID-19 pandemic.

 We will do our best to support and advise you on any query and rely on your continuous feedback.

 Community Pharmacy Hertfordshire (CPH) contact details can be found in the contact us section.

 Vaccinations for community pharmacy staff – bookings are now available through the national booking system for any pharmacy staff that haven’t yet been vaccinated

 DHSC publishes plan to increase COVID-19 vaccination uptake